 A table of contents from a previous report has been provided for your review.

 Special Issue Offer

+Each quarter, UxC releases a new Uranium Market Outlook (UMO) that contains detailed up-to-date analysis on the uranium market.
+UxC makes available any individual report for sale as a stand alone report.
 In each UMO, topical essays are devoted to topics such as current market developments, major market events, and long-term market trends.

-UxC makes this quarter's UMO available as a special single report order at a rate of US$5,000.00.
+UxC also makes this quarter's UMO available as a special single report order at a rate of US$5,000.00.

 An online order form has been provided.

+Please note that this special offer only covers this quarter's UMO report.
 It does not include services associated with a full year's subscription as discussed below: such as three additional quarterly reports, the monthly leading spot price indicator updates, and access to UxC's Subscriber Services website.